smartinternz02/SBSPS-Challenge-10477-1691070649/README.md

 ## Usage

-1. Open and run the Jupyter Notebook `campus_placement_analysis.ipynb` to follow the project workflow.
+1. Open and run the Jupyter Notebook `My Campus Placement Trend.ipynb` to follow the project workflow.

 2. Execute notebook cells sequentially to perform data analysis, visualization, and interpretation.